 2) Surgical treatment (e.g., Artificial Urinary Sphincter)

-Artificial Urinary Sphincter (AUS) is a medical device to treat stress urinary incontinence.

-Artificial Urinary Sphincter is a surgical treatment option when non-surgical or behavioral treatment options fail.
+An artificial Urinary Sphincter (AUS) is a medical device to treat stress urinary incontinence.
+An artificial Urinary Sphincter is a surgical treatment option when non-surgical or behavioral treatment options fail.

 Artificial Urinary Sphincter placement is regarded as the “gold standard” in the surgical treatment of SUI.

+A specialized physician (i.e., a urologist) will surgically place the artificial urinary sphincter in the body.
 Artificial Urinary Sphincter will mimic the role of a healthy urinary sphincter (the two muscles controlling the exit of urine from the bladder through the urethra).
-Artificial Urinary Sphincter will close the urethra preventing urine leakage.
-The patient will squeeze a pump located in his scrotum to release the cuff over the urethra and void.
+The Artificial Urinary Sphincter will close the urethra preventing urine leakage.
+The patient will squeeze a pump in his scrotum to release the cuff over the urethra and void.
 The cuff will return to its closed state.

 In some cases, double-cuff placement might be preferred.
 EasyClick™ Y-Connector will enable a double-cuff configuration of the device.